Il Pandoro di Verona

 Il Panettone: Invention of an ex-falconer or a legend?

 There are moments that truly changed the history of Italian cuisine.
-Like the time when Ugo left the house through the window and walk into the stark coldness of a Milanese night.
+Like the time when Ugo left the house through the window and walked into the stark coldness of a Milanese night.
 With ease, he jumped over the banister of the balcony and fell into the garden of that residence.
 The dogs began to bark like mad, but he ran across the yard without a care until he was flattened against a barbed wire fence (muro di cinta).
 He stopped for a second to catch his breath, broken up over the run and from fear.
 His eyes searched within the black darkness, towards the mansion, only to see a shimmering light in the window, the light of a candle.

 All was tranquil, all was silent.
 The dogs were now all in a state of rest; that night, no one saw him escape from the window.
-Grasping some bricks, Ugo hoisted himself over the wall of the splendid mansion he shared with his father, Giacomo of Atellani, had received as a gift from Ludovico il Moro – from the courts in Milan.
+Grasping some bricks, Ugo hoisted himself over the wall of the splendid mansion he shared with his father, Giacomo of Atellani, that received as a gift from Ludovico il Moro – from the courts in Milan.

 The moon hidden by clouds, Ugo walked, covered by shadow, towards Toni’s shop: he was a breadmaker.
 Every night he did so, to see his beloved, Adalgisa, the baker’s girl.
 He was so very fond of her, but his family opposed the liaison.
 In spite of their mutual affection, things were not to end up well for the couple, as they were soon to find out.